PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 aubreanna@internal:~$ ./linpeas.sh > aubreanna_local_enum.txt
 ```

 But upon further inspection found that it confirmed a lot of information that I had already known.
-However, I remembered that the jenkins container was running under the same user as aubreanna and I decided to see if I could access any of the filesystem through `/proc`.
+However, I remembered that the jenkins container was running under the same uid as aubreanna and I decided to see if I could access any of the filesystem through `/proc`.
 I attempted to navigate to the jenkins process and found that I was able to access the root of the of the namespace where I was quickly able to leak the jenkins admin credentials.

 ```
 aubreanna@internal:/proc/1506/root$ ls